lups2000/mitmproxy-MCP/README.md

 `mitmproxy-mcp` is an MCP server embedded inside `mitmproxy`.

 The project goal is not just "capture traffic and expose it over MCP".
-The goal is:
+The goal (with some limitations) is:

 > make `mitmproxy` available to agents the same way `mitmweb` makes it available to humans.